alwaysdata/documentation/guides/gitlab.en.md

 bundle exec rake gitlab:assets:compile RAILS_ENV=production NODE_ENV=production
 ```

-It is this last command that requires 5GB of RAM
+It is this last command that requires a significant amount of RAM.
+The amount needed depends on the number of cores and it may be necessary to increase it if you encounter errors at this stage.

 ## Service creation